“Why are those leaves on the pistache tree yellow?” asked my three-year old son.

 Among the fruits and berries, we:

 – Plant new trees?
 I’d wait for the bare-root season in January for deciduous fruit trees, but now is a fine time to plan to plant those; and it is a fine time to actually plant macadamias, citrus, and avocados

 – Eat these fruits and berries: passion fruit, raspberries, apples (Fuji and Pink Lady and Granny Smith), figs, pomegranates, jujubes, and late-season avocados (Gwen, Lamb, Reed) as well as the earliest avocado varieties (Mexicola, Mexicola Grande)

 – Take some notes about summer before everything is forgotten.
 How did you water, and how would you like to water differently next summer?
 Which varieties of vegetables did you like or not like?
 When did you plant this or that, and how did those plants fare?
 Were plant spacings in the garden good?
 Was there a harvest gap where, for example, you had no fresh tomatoes?

 October in our yard ends with an uncommon treat on Halloween.
-My sons do the costume and candy thing, but they also know that Halloween is the day they’re allowed to begin picking the Kishus.
-Kishu mandarins are their favorite among the fruit trees.
-The little snack fruit are just now fading from green to orange.
-I secretly tasted one yesterday just to confirm that they’re not yet ready.
-Getting close though.
+My kids do the costume and candy thing, of course, but they also know that Halloween is the day they’re allowed to begin picking the Kishus.
+Kishu mandarins are their favorite among the dozens of fruit trees in the yard.